15- Solved problem 3-7 for staggered bolts-tension members

 Investigate the third route abcdeg.

-For route abcdeg, the gross area is deducted by four hole areas, which equals 2.0 inch2, and three staggered distances exist.
-We will add the sum of S^2/4g*t to account for the added area.
+For route abcdeg, the gross area is reduced by four hole areas, totalling 2.0 in^2, and three staggered distances exist.
+We will add the term S^2/4g*t to account for the additional area.

-The s distance equals 1.50 inches while we have three different values of g, the first g equals 2.50 inches while the second g distance equals 4.75 inches, and the last gauge line distance equals 3 inches.
+The s distance is 1.50 inches.
+We have three different g values: the first g is 2.50 inches, the second is 4.75 inches, and the last is 3 inches.

 The sum of S^2/4g*t equals 0.265 inch2.
 The net area of that route equals 6.8-2.0+0.265=5.65 inch2

-The route’s net area is not adjusted since the acting force in the section is 100% P, as shown in the next slide image.
+The route’s net area is not adjusted because the acting force in the section is 100% P, as shown in the next slide.

 Investigate the route abcdeg.